pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 into a bad state.

-Although this isn't the only scenario where this can happen, `kpack` can transition into a bad state when Tanzu Application Platform is deployed to a local `minikube` or `kind` cluster, and especially when that `kind` cluster is restarted.
+Although this isn't the only scenario where this can happen, `kpack` can transition into a bad state when Tanzu Application Platform is deployed to a local `kind` cluster, and especially when that `kind` cluster is restarted.

 ### Solution